Sertraline: Side effects

 Over a two-week treatment of healthy volunteers, sertraline slightly improved verbal fluency but did not affect word learning, short-term memory, vigilance, flicker fusion time, choice reaction time, memory span, or psychomotor coordination.
 In spite of lower subjective rating, that is, feeling that they performed worse, no clinically relevant differences were observed in the objective cognitive performance in a group of people treated for depression with sertraline for 1.5 years as compared to healthy controls.
-In children and adolescents taking sertraline for six weeks for anxiety disorders, 18 out of 20 measures of memory, attention and alertness stayed unchanged.
+In children and adolescents taking sertraline for six weeks for anxiety disorders, 18 out of 20 measures of memory, attention, and alertness stayed unchanged.
 Divided attention was improved and verbal memory under interference conditions decreased marginally.
 Because of the large number of measures taken, it is possible that these changes were still due to chance.
 The unique effect of sertraline on dopaminergic neurotransmission may be related to these effects on cognition and vigilance.

 Sertraline has a low level of exposure of an infant through the breast milk and is recommended as the preferred option for the antidepressant therapy of breast-feeding mothers.
-There is 29–42% increase in congenital heart defects among children whose mothers were prescribed sertraline during pregnancy, with sertraline use in the first trimester associated with 2.7-fold increase in septal heart defects.
+However, there is 29–42% increase in congenital heart defects among children whose mothers were prescribed sertraline during pregnancy, with sertraline use in the first trimester associated with 2.7-fold increase in septal heart defects.

 Abrupt interruption of sertraline treatment may result in withdrawal or discontinuation syndrome.
-Dizziness, insomnia, anxiety, agitation, and irritability are its common symptoms.
+Dizziness, insomnia, anxiety, agitation, and irritability are common symptoms.
 It typically occurs within a few days from drug discontinuation and lasts a few weeks.
 The withdrawal symptoms for sertraline are less severe and frequent than for paroxetine, and more frequent than for fluoxetine.
 In most cases symptoms are mild, short-lived, and resolve without treatment.
-More severe cases are often successfully treated by temporary reintroduction of the drug with a slower tapering off rate.
+More severe cases are often successfully treated by temporary reintroduction of the drug with a slower tapering-off rate.